d-bl/GroundForge-help/docs/Nets/index.md

 * Flip buttons to mirror the stitch in the input box.
 This will move stitches around in the table.

 If available, the diagrams section shows a sample from [MAE stitches](/MAE-gf/docs/stitches) for stitch b, d, p or q.
+The close-up on the nets page shows one option for thread width, grid angle, pin size and tension.
+With different choices, you can create different textures.

 The wands generate the thread diagrams.
 It may take a moment until something happens.
 Please wait.